Communal conflicts in Nigeria

 The most impacted states are those of the Nigerian Middle Belt like Benue, Taraba and Plateau.
-Violence has reached two peaks in 2004 and 2011 with around 2,000 fatalities those years.
+Violence has reached two peaks in 2004 and 2011 with around 2,000 fatalities in those years.
 It resulted in more than 700 fatalities in 2015 alone.

 Causes

-Climate change played a major role in the migration of Fulani herdsmen.
+Climate change played a major role in the migration of Fulani jihadists herdsmen.

 African countries have been affected the most by climate change globally.
 This notion has contributed to the migration of Fulani herdsmen from the North towards southwest Nigeria.
-As observed from a "Push and pull" model, desertification, landslides, droughts, pollution, sand storms, and diseases that have all transpired from climatic changes have led Fulani Herdsmen to leave their communities.
-This is mostly due to droughts which time span have persisted longer than anticipated, such as the evaporation of Lake Chad.
-Moreover, diseases have developed from climatic conditions and is killing the animals of these herdsmen.
-Thus, many Fulani's, also known as "the Bororos", are inclined to migrate south where there is improved vegetation, weather conditions, market opportunities, and hopefulness.
+As observed from a "push-and-pull" model, desertification, landslides, droughts, pollution, sand storms, and diseases that have all transpired from climatic changes have led Fulani Herdsmen to leave their communities.
+This is mostly due to a droughts whose duration has persisted longer than anticipated, including the drying up of Lake Chad.
+Moreover, diseases have developed from climatic conditions that are killing the animals of these herdsmen.
+Thus, many Fulani, also known as "Bororo", are inclined to migrate south where in search of improved vegetation, weather conditions, and market opportunities.

 Herder–farmer conflicts

 Since the Fourth Nigerian Republic's founding in 1999, farmer-herder violence has killed thousands of people and displaced tens of thousands more.
-Insecurity and violence have led many populations to create self-defence forces and ethnic militias, which have engaged in further violence.
-The majority of farmer–herder clashes have occurred between Muslim Fulani herdsmen and Christian peasants, exacerbating ethnoreligious hostilities.
+Insecurity and violence have led many populations to create self-defence forces and ethnic militias, which have engaged in further violence.The majority of farmer–herder clashes have occurred between Muslim Fulani herdsmen and Christian peasants, exacerbating ethnoreligious hostilities.
 This violence stems from the relationship between the Bororo Fulani and the Yoruba farmers.
 Prior to this, the Fulani people had migrated into the southwestern Nigeria region centuries ago.
 In fact, in the 18th century, three different groups of Fulani had migrated to the city of Iseyin.
 These groups consisted of the Bangu, Sokoto, and Bororo Fulani.
 Out of these three groups, the Bororo Fulani in particular were the group to separate themselves from the Yoruba farmers.
 Meanwhile, the Bangu and Sokoto had developed a working relationship with the Yoruba people of Nigeria.
 Through this bond, they profited off of each other from the by products of their cattle and agriculture.
 The Fulani people would trade any commodities they extracted from their cattle to the Yorubas for their crops.
 However, the migration of the Bororo Fulani shifted this relationship as they were perceived to be more aggressive than the settled Fulani.
 This difference was further exacerbated as they did not speak the native Yoruba language unlike the settled Fulani people who did.
 As the Bororo Fulani pastoralists integrated into this region the cattle they owned started damaging Yoruba farmers' crops and plants.
-This led to friction to become quite common among these two groups.
+This led to friction becoming quite common among these two groups.
 One case that can be observed was when additional wreckage was pressed into farmers in the city of Iseyin after a group of Bororo Fulani were exiled from the city of Oyo and migrated there in 1998.